L

 It's not clear whether the designated writer, Delores "Vicki" Silvers, was the sole composer or possibly had help from Valino.
 After a rep from Barton Music—Frank Sinatra's publishing company—heard the song, they acquired its rights.
 Frank subsquently listened to Joe's record and decided to cut it himself, creating his best-charting single of the '50s.

 The tale of "Learnin' The Blues" is convoluted and still a bit mysterious.
-Credit for uncovering what is known goes to Drew Techner, Marc Myers and Joe Valino's neice Lisa Paolino.
-See Drew's extensive notes (and hear Valino's original) on www.YouTube.com.
-See also Marc's August 5, 2008 entry on his site www.jazzwax.com.
+Credit for uncovering what is known goes to Drew Techner, Marc Myers and Joe Valino's niece Lisa Paolino.
+See Marc's August 5, 2008 entry on his site www.jazzwax.com.

 art